nstankov-bg/docs.plutus-community.com/book/docs/lectures/Lecture4.md

 4. Load the _Contract.hs_ module `:l src/Week04/Contract.hs`
 5. And executing the test: `myTest`

-You will be shown something like this:
+You will be shown something along the lines of:
 ```
 Prelude Week04.Contract> test1
 Slot 00000: TxnValidate af5e6d25b5ecb26185289a03d50786b7ac4425b21849143ed7e18bcd70dc4db8